noahkw/acmetk/docs/development.rst

 Deployment Tests
 ----------------

-Tests the :class:`acme_broker.server.AcmeCA` behind a reverse proxy inside a docker container spun up by docker-compose.
+Tests the :class:`acmetk.server.AcmeCA` behind a reverse proxy inside a docker container spun up by docker-compose.
 To configure running these tests, PyCharm's docker-compose remote python interpreter functionality may be leveraged.